souramoo/pixel-update-with-magisk/README.md

-# pixel-update-with-magisk
+# Update your rooted Pixel with the latest OTA (while tethered to a PC)

+Normally, OTA updates don't work anymore when you're rooted.

-Just a simple script to run from a Linux (or WSL2 under Windows) with your phone connected to update your Pixel 5 to the latest OTA and also patch in Magisk to preserve root all in one go.
+This is a simple script to run from a Linux (or WSL2 under Windows) with your phone connected to update your Pixel 5 to the latest OTA and also patch in Magisk to preserve root all in one go.

-A convenience for me :)
+The idea is to make updating to the monthly security patches as painless while maintaining root!

 ## To use:
 Change the export ANDROID_SDK variable in update.sh and then just run it!